elwillow/bucket/README.md

-# bucket
+# bucket for scoop

-Bucket for Scoop
+Extra application that I personally use.

 ## Add to scoop